ANR Clinic

 What Is Methadone?

 Methadone is a long-acting synthetic opioid prescribed to treat opioid use disorder (OUD) and pain that cannot be managed with weaker medications.
-Available as an injectable liquid, powder, oral solution, and tablet, this drug is sold under its generic name and several brand names, including Methadose® and Dolophine®.
+It is sold under its generic name and brand names like Methadose® and Dolophine®, and is available as an injectable liquid, powder, oral solution, and tablet.

 Methadone withdrawal and detox